queryverse/Vega.jl/docs/src/userguide/vlplotmacro.md

 x={"foo:q", axis={title="some title"}}
 ```

-In cases where you don't want to specify any other attributes than what can be expressed in the string shorthand you don't have to use the surrounding curly brackets `{}` for the encoding: `x="foo:q"` is equivalent to `x={field=:foo, typ=:quantitative}`.
+In cases where you don't want to specify any other attributes than what can be expressed in the string shorthand you don't have to use the surrounding curly brackets `{}` for the encoding: `x="foo:q"` is equivalent to `x={field=:foo, type=:quantitative}`.
 If you only want to specify the field and not even the type, you can resort to using a `Symbol`: `x=:foo` is also a valid encoding.

 The shorthand string syntax allows us to write the specification of the plot from the previous section in this much more concise format: